e8t-arena/vim.pl/README.md

-A daily use mini configuration for Vim.
+A self-daily-use-mini configuration for Vim.

 using